isagoya/astro-hananiawan-m2/src/pages/md/chapt10.md

 "Yes, I am."

-"Well, can I go to Tokyo?
-Can I visit you?
+"Well, can I go to Tokyo? visit you?
 The winter vacation is coming soon.
 I’d like to go to Tokyo to see you on Sunday the 23rd."

 "Next Sunday, right?
 I don’t mind.
 Have you talked enough with your family?"